 - Advantage #2: Get a global audience.
 Your scholarship reaches a global audience online and it’s discoverable on Google.

 - Advantage #3: Bragging rights.
 If you create an account on Digital Commons, you receive download statistics and maps.
 These statistics are great to show the impact your research has made – use it to brag on a job or graduate school interview.

 - Advantage #4: Learn more!
 It’s a great opportunity for you to learn about about copyright, fair use, licensing, intellectual ownership, and digital publishing.

 What do you hope to bring to Digital Commons?

 Digital Commons is an excellent place to preserve and showcase the unique, responsible, high quality research that students produce every semester.
 One of the honorable mentions for the 2017 Undergraduate Library Research Award, Tara Edwards, created a book, Dividing Los Angeles.
 I want to ensure Digital Commons captures the essence of the creativeness of Loyola Marymount University students.

 How can students reading this article get their works into Digital Commons?

-If you are interested in contributing your research or creative works to Digital Commons, you need to fill out this form.
+If you are interested in contributing your research or creative works to Digital Commons, please email a copy of your CV to firstname.lastname@example.org and the Digital Collection Librarian will contact you with the next steps.
 If you are doing research with faculty, you must discuss your interest in depositing work in Digital Commons before submission.
 You need an advisor’s signature.
 Fill out a permission form and drop it off at the library.
 If you have any questions, please contact me!

 Thank you, Jessea, for sharing your current work with us.
 What do you, our readers, think?
 Would you consider sharing your work in Digital Commons?
 Contact Jessea if you would like your work to be preserved in our institutional repository.